Daskashk/lumo_ai_by_proton_chat_in_sidebar/README.md

 ## Acknowledgments

 This is a fork of [duckduckgo_ai_chat_in_sidebar by @yookoala](https://github.com/yookoala/duckduckgo_ai_chat_in_sidebar), an extension with the same purpose but for Duck AI, another good option for a privacy-focused assistant.

+I'm not afiliated with Proton in any way.